-Net cash used in financing activities for the nine months ended October 31, 2023 was approximately \$2.3 million as compared to approximately \$452 thousand provided by financing activities for the nine months ended October 31, 2022.
-During the nine months ended October 31, 2023, the Company had repayments of approximately \$890 thousand from borrowings pursuant to the line of credit, payments of the term loan and finance lease payments of approximately \$1.3 million, and \$175 thousand, respectively.
+Net cash used in financing activities for the nine three months ended October 31, 2022.
+During the nine months ended October 31, 2023, the Company had repayments April 30, 2023 was approximately \$0.6 million and consisted of approximately \$890 thousand from borrowings pursuant to the line \$0.4 million of credit, payments of the term loan and finance lease payments of approximately \$1.3 million, and \$175 thousand, respectively.
 In addition, during the nine months ended October 31, 2023, the Company received proceeds of \$65 thousand for the exercise of options.
-During the nine months ended October 31, 2023, the Company paid dividends on the Series B Preferred stock of approximately \$49 thousand.
-During the nine months ended October 31, 2022, the Company received net proceeds of approximately \$225 thousand from borrowings pursuant to the line of credit and approximately \$1.4 million from the sale of Series B Preferred Stock, which were offset by payments of the term loan and finance lease payments of approximately \$905 thousand and \$191 thousand, respectively.
+During the nine months ended October 31, 2023, the Company paid dividends on the Series B Preferred stock Term Loan, approximately \$0.1 million of approximately \$49 thousand.
+During the nine months ended October 31, 2022, the Company received net proceeds of approximately \$225 thousand from borrowings pursuant to payments on the line of credit, and approximately \$1.4 million from the sale of Series B Preferred Stock, which were offset by \$0.1 million payments of the term loan on finance leases.

-Although the expected revenue growth and control of expenses lead management to believe that it is probable that the Company's cash resources will be sufficient to meet its cash requirements through at least the next twelve months, based on current and projected levels of operations, the Company may require additional funding to finance growth or achieve its strategic objectives.
-If such financing is required, there can be no assurance that financing will be available in amounts or terms acceptable to the Company, if at all.
+Liquidity and finance lease payments of approximately \$905 thousand and \$191 thousand, respectively, capital requirements outlook strategic objectives.
+If such financing is required, there can be no assurance that financing will be available in amounts or on terms acceptable to the Company, if at all.
 In the event funding is not available on reasonable terms, the Company might be required to change its growth strategy and/or seek funding on an alternative basis, but there is no guarantee it will be able to do so.